smithzwarner1/home/docs/index.rst

 - Write your recovery seed on paper — do not store it digitally.
 - Enable a passphrase for added security.
-- Always verify addresses on the hardware screen.
+- Always verify addresses on the hardwaré screen.

 Support & Resources
 -------------------